Link: Apply now for the Hilton Honors American Express Business Card

 - Guaranteed executive lounge access for properties with lounges

-- Free breakfast at properties without lounges (for 2022 you get a food & beverage credit in lieu of this at properties in the United States)
+- Free breakfast at properties without lounges (you get a food & beverage credit in lieu of this at properties in the United States)

 - Room upgrades, including up to suites, at the hotel’s discretion